LucasCoppola/react-cart-app/README.md

 # Cart App

-## From a list of products select the ones that you like by adding them to the cart and you will get the total price
+## From a list of products select the ones that you like by adding them to the cart, and you will get the total price